-So, what are the things you need to remember when writing the CV?
+So, what are the things you need to remember when writing a CV?
 This has to hold all of the relevant skills that make you a stand-out candidate for any job.

 How do I format my CV?
 This is a question I’m asked a lot when people come to me for advice.
 It’s very simple: keep it as simple and clean as possible.

-The only people that need to create a fancy looking CV are artists and graphic designers.
-Everyone else can keep it to 1-2 sheet with bullet points and in Times New Roman at 12pt size.
+The only people that need to create a fancy-looking CV are artists and graphic designers.
+Everyone else can keep it to 1-2 sheets with bullet points and in Times New Roman at 12pt size.

 At the top of your sheet needs to be your personal information, i.e. your name, address, contact information.

-Then add your qualifications working backwards from the newest to older.
+Then add your qualifications working backward from the newest to older.

-The more senior you get in the role the less call there is for A Levels and GCSE’s, but you should always include other qualifications relating to your job i.e. University degree, Masters degree, PhD or any additional courses you did on the side.
+The more senior you get in the role the less call there is for A-Levels and GCSEs, but you should always include other qualifications relating to your job i.e. University degree, Masters’s degree, Ph.D. or any additional courses you did on the side.

 After that comes your work experience.
-Start with where you’re currently working, or your last job, and work backwards.
+Start with where you’re currently working, or your last job, and work backward.

 When writing a killer CV it needs to be professional and confident and therefore you need to use certain buzzwords.
 These are more often than not adjectives to boost your point.

-For example: I worked as a PA for John Doe for seven months and in that time developed my ability to multi-task and network, by not only making sure his calendar was in order at all times but also ensuring that his objectives were met at each meeting.
-I did this by clarifying with events host in advance exactly what Mr Doe’s priorities and time frames were.
-Through this I was able to position myself as not only his PA but a trustworthy and well-organised member of a wider team.
+For example I worked as a PA for John Doe for seven months and in that time developed my ability to multi-task and network, by not only making sure his calendar was in order at all times but also ensuring that his objectives were met at each meeting.
+I did this by clarifying with the event’s host in advance exactly what Mr. Doe’s priorities and time frames were.
+Through this, I was able to position myself as not only his PA but a trustworthy and well-organised member of a wider team.

-Obviously this is bollocks – I’ve never been a PA in my life – but the buzzwords in this paragraph include:
+Obviously, this is made-up – I’ve never been a PA in my life – but the buzzwords in this paragraph include:

 - Member of a wider team